 influence quantity: quantity not essential for the performance of an item but affecting its performance.

+Survivable message error ratio: percentage value of the number of application level messages incorrectly received or lost within the survival time, divided by the total number of application level messages sent from a source to a destination.

 process automation: automation application in industrial automation branches typically with continuous characteristics of the application to be automated with specific requirements for determinism, reliability, redundancy, cyber security, and functional safety.

 NOTE 12: This definition is taken from IEC 62657-1 [18].